-A Taxpayer Must Not Receive “Boot” from an exchange in order for a Section 1031 exchange to be completely tax-free.
-Any boot received is taxable to the extent of gain realized on the exchange.
-In other words, you can carry out a partial 1031 exchange, in which the new property is of lesser value, but this will not be 100% tax free.
+A Taxpayer Must Not Receive “Boot” in order for the exchange to be completely tax-free.
+Any boot received is taxable to the extent of the gain realized on the exchange.
+In other words, you can carry out a partial 1031 exchange, in which the new property is of lesser value, but this will not be 100% tax-free.
 The difference is called “Boot,” which is the amount you will have to pay capital gains taxes on.
-This option is completely okay, and often used when a seller wants to make some cash, and is willing to pay some taxes to do so.
+This option is completely okay and often used when a seller wants to make some cash and is willing to pay some taxes to do so.

 An example of this would be if your original property is sold for $2,000,000 and the property you wish to exchange under section 1031 is worth $1,500,000, you would need to pay the normal capital gains tax on the $500,000 “boot.”

 The tax return, and name appearing on the title of the property being sold, must be the same as the tax return and titleholder that buys the new property.
 However, an exception to this rule occurs in the case of a single-member limited liability company (“smllc”), which is considered a pass-through to the member.
 Therefore, the smllc may sell the original property, and that sole member may purchase the new property in their individual name.

 For example, the single member of “Sally Jones LLC” is Sally Jones.
 The LLC can sell the property owned by the LLC, and because Sally Jones is the sole member of the LLC, she can purchase property in her name, and be in compliance with the 1031 code.

 The property owner has 45 calendar days, post-closing of the first property, to identify up to three potential properties of like-kind.
 This can be really difficult because the deals still need to make sense from a cash perspective.
 This is true especially in today’s market because people tend to overprice their properties when there are low-interest rates, so finding all the properties you need can be a challenge.